 Step 5: Change the User Model File

-Now, let’s develop that app >> User.php model to work with Media Library.
-But, first, add the following code to the User.php file.
+Let’s develop that app >> User.php model to work with Media Library.
+But first, add the following code to the User.php file.

-//User.php use Spatie\MediaLibrary\HasMedia\HasMediaTrait; use Spatie\MediaLibrary\HasMedia\HasMedia; class User extends Authenticatable implements HasMedia { // ... use HasMediaTrait; }
+// User.php use Spatie\MediaLibrary\HasMedia\HasMediaTrait; use Spatie\MediaLibrary\HasMedia\HasMedia; class User extends Authenticatable implements HasMedia { // ... use HasMediaTrait; }

 Here we can add HasMediaTrait and HasMedia.
 Both come from Media Library.

-Now, back to our RegisterController and add some code to the create()method:
+Back to our RegisterController and add some code to the create()method:

 //RegisterController.php protected function create(array $data) { $user = User::create([ 'name' => $data['name'], 'email' => $data['email'], 'password' => Hash::make($data['password']), ]); if (isset($data['avatar'])) { $user->addMediaFromRequest('avatar')->toMediaCollection('avatars'); } return $user; }